i-dot-ai/redbox/notebooks/evaluation/EVALUATION_README.md

 # 📮 Redbox RAG evaluation

-How can we unlock analysists of all technical abilities to produce reproducible, sharable, actionable evaluations of Redbox's RAG system?
+How can we unlock evaluators of all technical abilities to produce reproducible, sharable, actionable evaluations of Redbox's RAG system?

 In this subdirectory, we aim to provide a common workflow so that no matter your department or profession, you can help make Redbox better.